-Background fluorescence Choose PBS-glycine/NaBH4 if available as it quenches unreacted aldehyde (fixation agent) and thus reduces background fluorescence.
-It is also important to ensure adequate washing after antibody incubation to ensure specific binding of the antibodies to the target proteins.
+Background fluorescence It is important to ensure adequate washing after antibody incubation to ensure specific binding of the antibodies to the target proteins.
 Adding more or longer washing steps could be beneficial in counteracting unspecific antibody binding.

 Time taken

 Immunostaining spheroids through hydrogel is estimated to take 8 hours and 40 minutes.
 Incubation overnight is recommended during the primary antibody staining thus splitting the procedure into a 5 hours and 30 minutes segment for day 1 and a 3 hours and 10 minutes segment for day 2.
 Fixation and permeabilization are both around 1 hour each.
 Blocking is 90 minutes.
 Primary antibody staining is either 2 hours or overnight followed by 1 hour of washing and secondary antibody staining is 2 hours and 10 minutes.